zfixler/storefront-app/README.md

 ## Features

 The data displayed in this app is being fetched from the Fake Store API.
 The data is displayed over two pages, and sortable through the search.
+Users can add and remove items from their shopping cart, and mimic a checkout.

 ### Technology